-NNRTIs work in a similar way to NRTIs, making it more difficult for HIV to replicate.
+NNRTIs also make it more difficult for HIV to replicate.

-These drugs block HIV from entering cells.
-However, doctors in the U.S. do not often prescribe these because other drugs are more effective.
+These drugs prevent HIV from entering cells.
+However, doctors in the United States do not often prescribe them because they are not as effective as some other drugs.

 Entry inhibitors prevent HIV from entering T cells.
-Without access to these cells, HIV cannot replicate.
-As with chemokine co-receptor antagonists, they are not common in the United States.
+HIV cannot replicate if it cannot enter these cells.
+Entry inhibitors are also uncommon in the United States.